falcosecurity/falcosidekick/README.md

 templatedfields: # templated fields are added to falco events and metrics, it uses Go template + output_fields values
   # Dkey: '{{ or (index . "k8s.ns.labels.foo") "bar" }}'
 # bracketreplacer: "_" # if not empty, replace the brackets in keys of Output Fields
-mutualtlsfilespath: "/etc/certs" # folder which will used to store client.crt, client.key and ca.crt files for mutual tls for outputs (default: "/etc/certs")
+mutualtlsfilespath: "/etc/certs" # folder which will used to store client.crt, client.key and ca.crt files for mutual tls for outputs, will be deprecated in the future (default: "/etc/certs")
+mutualtlsclient: # takes priority over mutualtlsfilespath if not emtpy
+  certfile: "/etc/certs/client/client.crt" # client certification file
+  keyfile: "/etc/certs/client/client.key" # client key
+  cacertfile: "/etc/certs/client/ca.crt" # for server certification
 tlsserver:
   deploy: false # if true, TLS server will be deployed instead of HTTP
-  certfile: "/etc/certs/server.crt" # server certification file
+  certfile: "/etc/certs/server/server.crt" # server certification file
-  keyfile: "/etc/certs/server.key" # server key
+  keyfile: "/etc/certs/server/server.key" # server key
   mutualtls: false # if true, mTLS server will be deployed instead of TLS, deploy also has to be true
-  cacertfile: "/etc/certs/ca.crt" # for client certification if mutualtls is true
+  cacertfile: "/etc/certs/server/ca.crt" # for client certification if mutualtls is true

 slack:
   webhookurl: "" # Slack WebhookURL (ex: https://hooks.slack.com/services/XXXX/YYYY/ZZZZ), if not empty, Slack output is enabled